 All in all, it’s the perfect kind of mindless action game fun for hanging out with friends in a voice call and demands little to no communication to come out victorious.

-Platforms: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch
+Platforms: Windows, PS4, PS5, Xbox One, Xbox Series X/S, Switch

 DOOM Eternal is another FPS that may appeal to COD fans and sees you exploring an array of hellish landscapes overflowing with demonic monsters just waiting to be blown to bits.